 Features of a bad Can Light

-Nobody wants to look at a bare lamp.
-So in the 1880’s when lamps first became widely available for use it didn’t take long for luminaires to feature lamp shades or to recessed the lamp.
+Nobody wants to look at a really bright bare lamp.
+So in the 1880’s when lamps first became widely available for use it didn’t take long for luminaires to feature lamp shades or to recess the lamp.
 Sadly, in recent years it’s not uncommon to find a new breed of cheap “compact” style recessed luminaires in many new home, condo, and apartment projects.
 These compact style semi-recessed luminaires have very bright emitting surfaces that are a significant source of glare.
-These styles of luminaries are often misrepresented as “recessed” products, but while their housing may be, their light source is not.
-Why do these products exist?
-Well, their purpose is really meant for utility spaces where good optics is not needed.
+These styles of luminaries are often misrepresented as “recessed” products, but while their housing may be recessed, their light source is not.

 All three of the above samples have frosted light emitting surfaces that are barely recessed, or not at all!
-Great for closets, horrible for living spaces.
 Their main attribute is GLARE !
+These type of luminaires are great for closets and utility spaces, but horrible for living spaces.